tareq1988/wedocs/readme.md

 ## Contribute
-If you want to contribute on this project, you are more than welcome.
+If you want to contribute to this project and have any questions, open an issue or send a mail to support at wedevs dot com.

 ## Author